WebAssembly/component-model/design/mvp/Concurrency.md

 ## TODO

-Native async support is being proposed incrementally.
-The following features will be added in future chunks roughly in the order listed to complete the full "async" story, with a TBD cutoff between what's in [WASI Preview 3] and what comes after:
+Native async support is being added incrementally.
+Beyond what's currently specified, the following features are being considered for addition to complete the concurrency story:
 * remove the temporary trap mentioned above that occurs when a `read` and `write` of a stream/future happen from within the same component instance
 * zero-copy forwarding/splicing